/guard — Catch risky actions before they run

 How it works

 /guard installs a PreToolUse hook that intercepts every shell command before execution.
-The hook checks the command against a set of block rules and either allows it, blocks it with an alternative, or warns and asks for confirmation.
+The hook checks the command through the six tiers below and either allows it, blocks it with an alternative, or warns and asks for confirmation.
+Write, Edit, and MultiEdit go through a separate hook for protected paths.

 /guard